 Who doesn’t like clean, shiny guitars?
 Just like the day you bought it.

 That’s the main reason we polish guitars - to keep them clean and looking their best!
-For awhile now we've been wanting to do an All-In-One Guitar Polish Blog, covering just about everything you could want on the topic of polishing guitars.
-So here we go!
+For awhile now we've been wanting to do an All-In-One Guitar Polish Blog, covering just about everything you need on the topic of polishing guitars.
+So let's do it!

 In this blog we’ll touch on different types of polishes on the market and what you need to know.
 We’ll review the various types of product categories and what they do (and some you should avoid!).
 Then, we’ll discuss the restoring guitar polish that actually removes scratches and refines your guitar surface.
 That’s the Player’s Kit Guitar Scratch Remover set.